baruarahul/FPSSample/README.md

 # FPS Sample

+This fork was created to get Mac support working.
+Currently it will build, compile, run etc but there are still lots of issues.
+It's a WIP.
+Take a look at the `mac-support` branch.

 Thanks for checking out our project!

 This is a fully functional, first person multiplayer shooter game made in